amichaelsen/amichaelsen.github.io/service.md

 **Directed Reading Program**

-This semester I joined the [Directed Reading Program](https://math.berkeley.edu/wp/drp/) at Berkeley as a mentor.
+In my first year at Berkeley I volunteered for the [Directed Reading Program](https://math.berkeley.edu/wp/drp/) as a mentor.
-My student and I have been thinking about Modular Forms (Diamond and Shurman) and Algebraic Number Theory (Neukirch).
+My student read about Modular Forms (Diamond and Shurman) and Algebraic Number Theory (Neukirch).

 **Science Fair Judging**